 Which tint is best for sunglasses?

 When choosing a tint for your sunglasses, be it prescription sunglasses or non-prescription shades, it's useful to consider the properties of the different coloured lenses available so that you can determine which ones are best suited to your lifestyle.
 Here is our guide for choosing sunglasses tints:

-Grey tinted lenses - these provide a neutral tint that will allow you to see colours in their truest form.
-Grey tinted lenses are great for driving and outdoor activity such as running, cycling, and fishing as they reduce glare and block out bright sunlight.
+- Grey tinted lenses - these provide a neutral tint that will allow you to see colours in their truest form.
+Grey tinted lenses are great for driving and outdoor activity such as running or cycling as they reduce glare and block out bright sunlight.
 They are also a great choice for everyday use.

-Orange/yellow tinted lenses - these are best for foggy or low-light conditions such as night-time driving as they increase contrast and make objects appear sharper.
+- Orange/yellow tinted lenses - these are best for foggy or low-light conditions.
+Yellow is good for night-time driving as it increases contrast and makes objects appear sharper.
 However, they can also cause colours to look distorted.
-Blue light glasses utilise a yellow tint to filter out the blue light and reduce eye strain and fatigue when using digital devices.
-Aside from computer work, these tints are best for activities like snowboarding and skiing.
+These tints are best for activities like snowboarding and skiing.

-Red/Rosy tints - these tints enhance detail and depth perception, providing good visibility on the road.
-They provide the highest contrast and are especially recommended for skiing/snowboarding, racing, and water sports.
+- Red/rosy tints - these tints enhance detail and depth perception, providing good visibility on the road.
+They provide the highest contrast and are especially recommended for skiing/snowboarding, racing, and water sports and cycling.

 Our gradient lenses are dark at the top and gradually get lighter towards the bottom.
 They are an excellent choice for driving as the darker top part of the lens offers protection against the bright sunlight, while the clear bottom allows the wearer to see the dashboard easily.